Schwarzman Scholars Program at Tsinghua University

 Number of Awards:

-The class that begins in summer 2017 will include 125 scholars, and the program will grow to include up to 200 students in coming years.
-About 45% of the first class will come from the United States, 20% from China, and 35% from the rest of the world.
+Up to 200 students – about 45% of the first class will come from the United States, 20% from China, and 35% from the rest of the world.

-The scholarship covers tuition and fees, room and board, travel to and from Beijing at the beginning and end of the academic year, an in-country study tour, required course books and supplies, lenovo laptop and smartphone, health insurance, and a modest personal stipend.
+The extraordinary students selected to become Schwarzman Scholars will receive a comprehensive scholarship that will include tuition and fees, room and board, travel to and from Beijing at the beginning and end of the academic year, an in-country study tour, required course books and supplies, lenovo laptop and smartphone, health insurance, and a personal stipend of $3,500.

 English language proficiency.